MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 In this case there will be two iterations during the import, each of them will return 5000 objects to Sync.
 So, a new access token will be request twice.

-Note that during the export a new access token will be requested for each object that must be added/updated/deleted.
+During the export a new access token will be requested for each object that must be added/updated/deleted.

 Troubleshooting
 ===============